Top-5 Kansas City Scouts of All-Time

 The Kansas City Scouts existed for all of two seasons in the National Hockey League.
 160 games played, but a mere 27 wins.
-The team scored a total of 374 goals in that time – just a little bit more than two goals per game.
+The team scored total of 374 goals in that time – just a little bit more than two goals per game.
 Meanwhile, the Scouts allowed a whopping 679 goals against, or an average of more than four a game.
 Such a lopsided goal differential, and the losses understandably piled up.

 The Scouts finished second to last in both 1974-75 and 1975-76.
 Not exactly thrillsville.
 That does not mean though that there were not some diamonds in the rough.